raufs/gzip-up/README.md

    pip install .
    ```

-3. The `gzip-up` command will be available in your PATH
+3. The `gzip-up` command should now be available in your PATH

 ## Usage